This village is in

 of liberty' is fake.

-enter the village and Matthew, who is just fetching water, hears why.
-He hears them talk about the Plague and realizes he and his father
+enter the village.
+Matthew who is fetching water, hears why.
+He hears the

-The gate is number one and the square number 5
+(the gate is at 1 and the square 5

 Place du Tilleul